White, black, brown, rust

 She’s been featured in PetAware, Dogtime, and ModernDog.

-- The Great Bernese Puppies – Before You Buy…
+- Great Bernese Puppies – Before You Buy…

-- What price are the Great Bernese puppies?
+- What’s the Price of Great Bernese Puppies?